ktorio/ktor-samples/location-header/README.md

 ./gradlew run
 ```

-To work with the demo, you need to do a POST request.
-If using IntelliJ IDEA, simply open
+To work with the demo, you need to make a POST request.
+If using IntelliJ IDEA, open the [Test.http](src/Test.http) file to make test requests.
-up the Test.http file and hit Alt+Enter on each of the entries.